pdefusco/CML_MLOps_ACE_Workshop/README.md

-# CDE 1.19 ACE Hands-On-Lab Workshop
+# CML MLOps Hands-On-Lab Workshop

 ## About the Hands On Lab Workshops